Kindermusik Top Program: Kathy’s Music

 Intentional time is the best time.
 Make it part of your daily routines, and growth and connection will skyrocket.

-Whether you’re looking for more no-cost resources like this one, a grownup-and-me class near you, or home visiting or teaching tools, we’ve got a solution for that.
+Whether you’re looking for more no-cost resources like this album + activity, a grownup-and-me class near you, or home visiting or teaching tools, we’ve got a solution for that.

 How Musical Play Boosts Youth Sports Performance